-Performance indicator Definition and calculation method 2023 2022 Return on average assets Net profit/Total assets (0.98%) (3.75%) A measure of how well the bank use Return on average equity Net profit/Total equity (7.90%) (32.18%) A financial ratio that measures the p shareholders' equity outstanding. erformance of a bank based on its average Non-interest income to total income Non - interest income/Total income 15.84% 18.21% Bank's income that has been genera percentage of total income ted by non-interest related activities as a Operating expenses to average asset s Operating expenses/average assets 13.53% 13.57% A measurement of the cost to operatincome brought in by the property. te a piece of property compared to the Cost to Income Ratio Operating expenses/(Net interest income +Non-interest income) 111% 99.01% A measurement of compliance to Bahave not more 55% of cost to incom- ank of Tanzania circular requiring banks to e ratio.
+Performance indicator Definition and calculation method 2023 2022 Return on average assets Net profit/Total assets (0.98%) (3.75%) A measure of how well the bank use s its assets to generate profits Return on average equity Net profit/Total equity (7.90%) (32.18%) A financial ratio that measures the p shareholders' equity outstanding. erformance of a bank based on its average Non-interest income to total income Non - interest income/Total income 15.84% 18.21% Bank's income that has been genera percentage of total income ted by non-interest related activities as a Operating expenses to average asset operating expenses/average assets 13.53% 13.57% A measurement of the cost to opera income brought in by the property. te a piece of property compared to the Cost to Income Ratio Operating expenses/(Net interest income +Non-interest income) 111% 99.01% A measurement of compliance to Ba have not more 55% of cost to incom ank of Tanzania circular requiring banks to e ratio.
 Interest margin on earning assets Non - interest income/Earning assets 13.68% 14.43% A measurement of productivity of th e Bank's earning assets.
-Growth on total assets Trend (CY total assets - PY total assets/PY total assets)% 9.74% 4.73% A measurement of the Bank's total a ssets growth.
-Growth on loans and advances to customers Trend (CY loans and advances - PY Loans and advances)/PY total loans and advances)% 10.45% 24.26% A measurement of the Bank's growth in loans and advances to customers, banks and staff.
-Growth during the year has been achieved as part of the drive to broaden and deepen the Bank's income base.
-Growth on customer deposits Trend (CY customer deposits - PY Customer deposits/PY customer deposits)% 17.81% 3.82% A measurement of Bank's ability to r nobilise deposits from customers.
+Growth on total assets Trend (CY total assets - PY total assets/PY total assets)% 9.74 % 4.73% A measurement of the Bank's total a issets growth.
+Growth on loans and advances to customers Trend (CY loans and advances - PY Loans and advances)/PY total loans and advances)% 10.45% 24.26% ÷ h in loans and advances to customers, rear has been achieved as part of the drive to ome base.
+Growth on customer deposits Trend (CY customer deposits - PY Customer deposits/PY customer deposits)% 17.81 % 3.82% A measurement of Bank's ability to r nobilise deposits from customers.